fangwei123456/telloGUIController/README.md

 # telloGUIController
-A tello GUI controller based on Qt
+A tello GUI controller based on Qt5.
 <br>This project will be finished before 2019.7.1<br>

 !(https://github.com/fangwei123456/telloGUIController/blob/master/0.JPG)